levith-andrade-cuellar/crimes.com/README.md

 **Contributors:** `Jenesis Blancaflor`, `Nabira Ahmad`, and `Levith Andrade Cuellar`

 ## Description
 "crimes.com" is a fictional crimes database we developed for our Introduction to Databases class.
 The project involved designing the database schema, programming it using SQL and making it accessible to others via a secure graphical user interface.
+We summarize our work more technically in this short report.

+This is a copy of our original, working repository which you can access [here](https://github.com/jb7801/crimes_database).

 ## How It Works